 Outdoor Conservation Tips

-Don't Over Water Plants and Lawns.
+Water Plants and Lawns Efficiently.

 Water Landscaping During Non-Daylight Hours.

 Set your timer for the early morning or late evening for best results.
+For more information visit the irrigation section at www.waterwisesb.org.

 Adjust Sprinklers and Timers and Stop Leaks.